edwinm/carbonium/README.md

 # carbonium

-> One kilobyte library for easy manipulation of the DOM.
+> One kilobyte library for easy manipulation of the DOM

 With carbonium, you can call `$(selector)` and the result can be accessed as both an element and an array of elements.